crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 ### Username and password

 Commonly, a username and password are used to authenticate a user to a server or a website.
 A user of an app/service creates a unique username and password to access a service from a server.
 The password can be hashed either on the users’ device or on the server they are connecting to.
 The hashing process can happen in two places: on a client (e.g., a smartphone) or on a server (e.g., an Amazon AWS server).

-The process of password hashing on a server side entails:
+The process of password hashing on the server side entails:

 * The user enters their username and password into the website’s login form.
 * The website sends the username and password to the server.